 This Section does not apply to the Copper Flat Project as no underground workings are proposed.
 However, some historic underground mine workings exist within the permit area and will remain at closure.
 These historic workings have been and remain the responsibility of federal government.
-Nonetheless, because the existence of these workings have the potential to attract interest as a result of the increased activity at the site, NMCC will work with the BLM to ensure that they are appropriately safeguarded from unauthorized entry.
+Nonetheless, because the existence of these workings have the potential to attract interest as a result of the increased activity at the site, NMCC will work with the BLM to ensure appropriate safeguarding from unauthorized human entry and to protect bat habitat.